 Ratepayers save over time when less transmission is needed to deliver energy

 Eliminating the TAC market distortion will result in increased deployments of local generation, which reduces required investments in new transmission.
 As a result, TAC will not grow as quickly and can even decline as existing assets depreciate, saving ratepayers enormously: about $40 billion over 20 years for all California ratepayers, $20 billion over 20 years for PG&E alone.
 The chart below shows drastically reduced TAC rates over 20 years by eliminating the TAC market distortion.
 The area between the blue curve and the other curves represents avoided ratepayer transmission costs.

 Want to get involved?

 Your support will help ensure CAISO resolves the TAC market distortion by eliminating TAC charges on local renewable generation.
 To become a TAC Campaign supporter, contact Josh Valentine at firstname.lastname@example.org, and state you authorize the Clean Coaliton to use your logo on its TAC Campaign Supporters web page.

 Timeline of key events

 - June 2016: CAISO releases a TAC issue paper to serve as the basis for a new, TAC-focused stakeholder initiative, the TAC Wholesale Billing Determinant initiative.
-CAISO will hold a stakeholder call to discuss the issue paper June 14; stakeholder comments about the issue paper are due June 30
+Stakeholders submitted comments to CAISO about the issue paper on June 30.

 - May 2016: CAISO announces it will open a separate TAC-focused stakeholder initiative because, “…TAC billing determinant changes will be of interest and importance to many stakeholders… who might inadvertently miss this important topic due to its reduced visibility within ESDER 2.”